cunhapaulo/marpstyle/README.md

 	}
 }
 ```
+Example of `workspace.code-workspace` content.

 <br>

-# Typefaces (TTF Fonts)
+## Typefaces (TTF Fonts)

 In the first editions of Marpstyle, it was necessary to download and install some of the fonts used.
 Now this is no longer necessary, as they are automatically downloaded from a website.
 Even so, I've kept here the reference and the sites from which these fonts can be downloaded and installed locally.
 See below:

-- ## Socrates Theme:
+- ### Socrates Theme:

   - Noto Sans: https://fonts.google.com/noto/specimen/Noto+Sans

-- ## Plato Theme:
+- ### Plato Theme:

   - Fira Sans Light: https://fonts.google.com/specimen/Fira+Sans?query=fira
   - Fira Sans Light: https://github.com/bBoxType/FiraSans

-- ## Leibniz Theme:
+- ### Leibniz Theme:

   - Georgia or Serif:

-- ## Husserl Theme:
+- ### Husserl Theme:

   <!-- - Montserrat: https://fonts.google.com/specimen/Montserrat?query=Mont -->
   - Lora: https://fonts.google.com/specimen/Lora?query=Lora
   - Fira Sans Light: https://fonts.google.com/specimen/Fira+Sans?query=fira

-- ## Orwell Theme:
+- ### Orwell Theme:

   - Bookerly [https://online-fonts.com/fonts/bookerly](https://online-fonts.com/fonts/bookerly)

-- ## General
+- ### General

   - Metropolis: https://github.com/njugunagathere/Metropolis
   - Open Sans: https://fonts.google.com/specimen/Open+Sans?query=Open+Sans

 ## Observation about fonts:
-> Recently I decided to make use of downloading fonts from internet instead of forcing the user to install TTF fonts in their systems.
+Recently I decided to make use of downloading fonts from internet instead of forcing the user to install TTF fonts in their systems.
 Should it break in the future, due to the stop of the site proving the sources, be advised to resort to the old method instead.

-# Credits
+## Credits

 - **Plato** theme was inspired by [Metropolis Beamer Theme](https://github.com/matze/mtheme) for LaTeX by [Mathias Vogelgesang](https://github.com/matze/mtheme).
 Vielen Dank!!
 - Used some parts of [Juan Vera del Campo](https://github.com/Juanvvc) CSS styles.
 Gracias!